dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

   `find <slice-target> -name .data -type f -delete`; more aggressive low-disk runs may remove the entire slice working directory after `.repo` and reports have been written.
-Source checkouts whose doctor output reports `platform.executable_bundled=false` need an explicit Temporal executable or an installed bundled platform wheel before campaign execution.
+Source checkouts whose doctor output reports `platform.executable_bundled=false` need an explicit Temporal executable until the verified runtime cache resolver is available.
 - Use `--quality-report PATH` to write the full JSON report.
 The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections.